 Set a graph's

-For an example of updating object properties to animate graphics, see Trace Marker Along Line in the MATLAB Graphics documentation.
+For an example of updating object properties to animate graphics, see Trace Marker Along Line.
 Data linking is not a method intended for animating data graphs.

 Linking plots automates these tasks and keeps graphs continuously

 in sync with the variables they depict, making it the easiest technique

 to use.
 Data sources must still exist in the workspace, but you do

 not need to explicitly declare them for linked plots unless some ambiguity